 Are you anxious about your surgery?

-Surgical procedures are preformed at Dr. Leithauser’s office local anesthesia, so you will be awake during the procedure. the use of local anesthesia versus general anesthesia provides numerous benefits, including preventing a lengthy recovery and possible side effects from general anesthesia You are completely numb in the area of the surgery, though, so the procedure is comfortable.
+Surgical procedures are preformed at Dr. Leithauser’s office under local anesthesia, so you will be awake during the procedure.
+The use of local anesthesia versus general anesthesia provides numerous benefits, including preventing a lengthy recovery and possible side effects from general anesthesia You are completely numb in the area of the surgery, though, so the procedure is comfortable.
 If you think you might be anxious the day of surgery, let Dr. Leithauser or her office staff know in advance. and she will be happy to prescribe a mild sedative to help you feel more relaxed the day of surgery.

 Are you at risk of serious infection?